800 - BUSINESS PROCEDURES

 Code No.: 805

-Revenues of the school district are received by the board treasurer.
-Other persons receiving revenues on behalf of the school district will promptly turn them over to the board treasurer.
+Revenues of the school district are received by the board treasurer or their designee.
+Other persons receiving revenues on behalf of the school district will promptly turn them over to the board treasurer or their designee.

 Revenue, from whatever source, is accounted for and classified under the official accounting system of the school district.
 It is the responsibility of the board treasurer to deposit the revenues received by the school district in a timely manner.
 School district funds from all sources will not be used for private gain or political purposes.

 The board may charge materials fees for the use or purchase of educational materials.
-Materials fees received by the school district are deposited in the general fund.
-It is the responsibility of the superintendent/designee to recommend to the board when materials fees will be charged and the amount of the materials fees.
+Educational materials fees received by the school district are deposited in the general fund.
+It is the responsibility of the superintendent to recommend to the board when materials fees will be charged and the amount of the materials fees.

 The board may claim exemption from the law prohibiting competition with private enterprise for the following activities:

-It is the responsibility of the superintendent/designee to bring to the board's attention additional sources of revenue for the school district.
+It is the responsibility of the superintendent to bring to the board's attention additional sources of revenue for the school district.

 July 1979